 - entry into the cell

-Download my free marijuana grow guide and start your own grow!
+Download my free marijuana grow guide and start growing high quality strains!

 - Grow with my Quick Start Guide

 - Avoid common grow mistakes

 As mentioned before, air contains 350 ppm CO2, but plants grow a lot faster and bigger if they receive more CO2.

 The rate of photosynthesis at a CO2 level of 1000 ppm is 30 to 50% higher than at 350 ppm.

 You can therefore significantly increase your yield by adding CO2 to your growing room.
 Unfortunately, this is not that easy.